developeravi0/numberguessing/README.md

-# numberguessing
+# Number Guessing Game
-Made a number guessing game in python
+Made a number guessing game in python with just 25 lines of code